What is algorithmic trading?

-ProRealTime is the leading web-based charting package, which you can use to create your own trading algorithms.
-ProRealTime is designed to make building algorithms easy, and it is recommended if you want to create, test and refine your own algorithms.
+ProRealTime is the leading web-based charting package, and you can use it to create your own trading algorithms.
+ProRealTime is designed to make it easy to build your own algorithms.

-Tools within the platform, such as the ProRealTime optimisation suite and the platform’s own coding language – ProBuilder, make it easy to create, backtest and refine your own algorithms from scratch.
+Tools within ProRealTime – including the optimisation suite and unique coding language – make it easy to create, backtest and refine your own algorithms from scratch.
 This means your algorithms will operate according to your exact specifications while running on the ProRealTime platform.

 For pre-made algorithms

 MT4 is a tried-and-tested trading platform, with a large community of users who are actively creating and refining trading algorithms.
-These are easily available to you on the MT4 marketplace, from which you can download pre-made algorithms.
-Because of this, MT4 is usually preferable if you are looking for off-the-shelf solutions.
+These are easily available to you on the MT4 marketplace, which offers a wide range of off-the-shelf-solutions.

-MT4 is known for its indicators and add-ons, 18 of which you get for free when you download MT4 from IG.
+MT4 is known for its indicators and add-ons, some of which you’ll get for free when you use our MT4 offering.
 These can help you with chart analysis, as well as enabling you to fully customise the MT4 platform to your own needs.

 For building from scratch

-An application programming interface (API) enables you to automate trades, build integrations and create trading algorithms and apps using our market-leading CFD trading technology.
-Our web API offers you an easy way to get market data and historical prices, plus execute trades on any of your IG trading accounts.
+An application programming interface (API) enables you to automate trades, build integrations and create trading algorithms and apps from scratch.
+Our web API is an easy way to get market data and historical prices.

 Open an IG account in minutes to access algorithmic trading